 - Write out the problems neatly on separate paper, or on a blank tablet file.
 There is not enough room on the Problem Set PDF. - Do the problems in order, showing all work neatly, clearly and completely. - Label each problem clearly use a highlighter to mark the number, or put a box around it so it's easy to find.
 You don't need to write the question, just fully-worked out solutions. - Don't squeeze a lot of work into a small amount of space.
 Leave some white space around your solutions for brief comments. - You are encouraged to use resources such as classmates, tutors and AI, but you must write up your own solutions independently! - Write out your solutions in full detail, as modeled in the textbook and in lectures.
-You should also draw well-labeled, appropriately scaled, and relevant diagrams and graphs. - Submit the Problem Set on paper in class or as a single PDF document on Canvas.
+You should also draw welllabeled, appropriately scaled, and relevant diagrams and graphs. - Submit the Problem Set on paper in class or as a single PDF document on Canvas.
 Use a scanning app such as Genius Scan.
-Your scanned copy must be legible and have correct orientation. - Problem sets are due on Tuesdays at the start of class.
+Your scanned copy must be legible and have correct orientation. - Problem sets are due on Mondays typically at the start of class.
 You can have a 24-hour extension with 10% penalty.

-Joint Discussions:
+Discussions:

 There will be some discussion prompts that you will need to respond to spread throughout the quarter.
-They will These are worth points, so be sure to complete them.
-These are joint assignments, so you will get points for both classes.
+These are worth points, so be sure to complete them.